 Download our free guide to finding new contract roles.

-Whilst your New Year’s resolution might be to find a new job, why wait until 1st January to begin your search?
-Get ahead of the crowd by putting feelers out there now.
-Let your recruiter know you’re looking, put your CV up on job sites, and network with potential clients.
+The sooner the better; get ahead of the crowd by putting feelers out there now.
+Let your recruiter know you’re looking, put your CV up on job sites, and network with potential clients and past colleagues.

-Clients will be finalising their hiring budgets for 2018, so now is a good time to let others know you are available.
+Clients have finalised their hiring and project budgets 2019, so now is a good time to let others know you are available.
 It also decreases the likelihood of having a gap in contracts if your contract completes at the end of the year.

 - Research – Which clients or organisations would you like to work for?
 What type of role would you like?
 What rate of pay will you look to achieve?
 Write these down and narrow your search around these criteria.